Should I Install Insulation in My Garage?

-If the answer you have to any one of these questions is yes, then you may want to consider adding some sort of insulation to your garage.
-We will get into specifics later but to put it simply: if you have a finished space of your house above the garage, you should think about insulating the ceiling of your garage.
+If the answer to any one of these questions is yes, then you may want to consider adding some insulation to your garage.
+We will get into specifics later, but to put it simply: if you have a finished space of your house above the garage, you should think about insulating the ceiling of your garage.

 Additionally, if you do not have a finished space above the garage, you should consider insulating the garage’s exterior walls (the ones that line the inside of your home).

 Lastly, if you use your garage for recreational purposes (like the ones outlined above), you may want to consider insulating the interior and exterior walls.
 Insulating both would allow for year-round temperature control (interior) and temporary control while working (exterior).

 People encounter many challenges when trying to decide whether or not to insulate their garage and rightfully so: garage insulation can be an exact science.
 Some of the challenges insulating garages stem from:

 - Garages in Denver are rarely finished with the amount of attention that is paid to the rest of your home.
 Because of this, a garage almost never has a quality air barrier like the rest of your home.

 - Garages are usually built or placed upon concrete slabs that are rarely insulated underneath.
 Insulating a garage by trenching around it and installing edge insulation is usually ineffective, very challenging, and extremely expensive.
 Because of this, the slab tends to be a huge cause of lost energy and heat within the space.